mRs-/Black-Friday-Deals/README.md

 ### 💰 [Snowball](https://snowball.club) - 50% OFF for 1 year |**Automatically applied**
 Grow and monetize your X (Twitter) audience.
 Create high quality content consistently, schedule tweets, drive engagement and get more followers FAST with AI.

+### 💰 [Hypefury](https://hypefury.com/black-friday-2024) - 33% off the monthly price when you pay yearly for any plan. |**Automatically applied when you sign up**
+One-stop solution to all your social media needs!
+We help you with building an audience and making more money online.
+We help you create engaging posts, maximize reach and build an income online.

+### 💰 [Black Magic](https://blackmagic.so/pricing?code=BLACKFRIDAY_2024) - 40% off any yearly plan |**Coupon code: BLACKFRIDAY_2024**
+A powerful tool to enhance your 𝕏/Twitter experience.
+We help you track live tweets, increase engagement, best times to tweets and much more.
+Blackmagic.so is your personal CRM for 𝕏/Twitter

 <p>&nbsp;</p>